ChukwuEmekaAjah/scientist/readme.md

 ```

 ## Todo
-- Enable parameter for random execution of control and candidate function implementations
+- Write more documentation on the explanation of experiment methods parameters.